Top Machine Learning Applications in 2020

 Agreement regulation: ML algorithms read text from left to right and then from right to left again to create a match.
 The end result is a consensus from both directions to eradicate errors.

 Machine Learning has clearly made an entry into our lives and is here to stay.
 Its applications are no longer limited to enterprise use.
 ML programs and algorithms have evolved over time and taken over most industries to improve consumer experiences.
-If you wish to know more about the domain, check out this Machine Learning course.2
+If you wish to know more about the domain, check out Great Learning’s M.Tech in Data Science and Machine Learning Course.2